None of these thoughts are original.

 On the one hand, we face the unique problem of trying to live as communal people in capitalist society.
 On the other hand, we face the same problem that all people face.

-*We, like everyone, face problems of: being drained by work to sustain a life, being isolated, being processed through money-based institutions they don’t have control over, having little say in their lives, being caught up in violence and power-games.
+*We, like everyone, face problems of: being drained by work to sustain a life, being isolated, being processed through money-based institutions we can’t control, being caught up in violence and power-games.

 *We, uniquely, face the problem of trying to build relationships that invert all of this.